RHIT-CSSE/csse332/Homework/BareMetalOS/InputOutput/README.md

-Be sure to submit your updated kernel.c and Makefile along with all of the files necessary to build from scratch and run your OS to your team repository in the the m2 folder.
+Be sure to submit your updated kernel.c and Makefile along with all of the files necessary to build from scratch and run your OS to your team repository in the the InputOutput folder.

 Your makefile should include:
 1. Compiling the bootloader using nasm